Counselling I Nature-Based Therapy

 In addiction recovery

-For individuals who haven't found success with traditional indoor therapy, the dynamic and expansive outdoor environment can offer a powerful new path.
+For individuals who haven't found success with traditional therapy

-For those drawn to working outdoors, I use a range of natural spaces around Birmingham and Solihull, including Highbury Park, Clowes Wood, and Billesley Common.
+For those drawn to working outdoors, I use a range of natural spaces in the South Birmingham area.
 These environments offer a quiet, grounding backdrop that many clients find calming and clarifying.
 Whether we walk or sit, being in nature can help ease into the therapeutic process in a gentle and spacious way.
-See the pictures below for a flavour of what to expect from the surroundings.If you prefer to work face-to-face indoors, I offer in-room sessions in Earlswood, Kings Heath, or Moseley, depending on availability and what’s most convenient for you.
-These are quiet, comfortable spaces designed to help you feel at ease.
+See the pictures below for a flavour of what to expect from the surroundings across the seasons.

 For those who are not local to Birmingham, or if outdoor sessions aren't feasible, I also offer remote nature-based sessions.
 You simply choose a space that is confidential and works for you and we connect via phone or video call.
-This allows us to still harness nature's calming presence and symbolic insights in our work, even when we're not in the same physical space together.
+This allows us benefit from the grounding presence of the natural environment, even when we're not in the same physical space together.

-A Safe and Supportive Space Counselling offers a place where you can be heard, seen, and accepted without judgment.
+A Safe and Supportive Space I offer a place where you can be heard, seen, and accepted without judgment.
 It’s your time and space to share openly at your own pace, knowing that your experience matters.

 Collaborative Process Therapy is a partnership.
 Together, we’ll explore the challenges you’re facing and work towards your goals.
 There’s no pressure or set agenda — just what feels right and useful for you.